promet/promet.github.com/source/_posts/2012-08-09-integrate-sendgrid-with-redmine.markdown

 ### Troubleshooting

-If you are getting auth errors, make sure you are just using your user_name parameter in the configuration.yml file.
+If you are getting auth errors, make sure you are just using your user_name parameter in the configuration.yml file (i.e. just "redmine").

 If you think you can't reach the service, try this quick connection test: